eduvpn/documentation/MULTI_NODE.md

 Make sure you repeat these steps on Node B as well!

 Now is the time to test everything.
-Go to the portal at `https://vpn.example.org/`, download a configuration, test it with your client.
-Download a configuration for both profiles and make sure they work.
+Go to the portal at `https://vpn.example.org/`, download a configuration and test it with your VPN client.
 Login with an account that has "Admin" privileges, and make sure you see your client(s) under "Connections" in the portal when connected.

 ## TLS